Apply Changes To Limits.conf Immediately

-Sometimes you need to increase the open file limit for some application server or the maximum shared member for you ever-growing master database.
+See also [ulimit cheat sheet](/cheat-sheet/ulimit) Sometimes you need to increase the open file limit for an application server or the maximum shared memory for your ever-growing master database.
 In such a case you edit your /etc/security/limits.conf and then wonder how to get the changed limits to be visible to check wether you have set them correctly.
 You do not want to find out that they were wrong after your master DB doesn't come up after some incident in the middle of the night...

 sudo -i -u <user>to simulate an initial login with sudo.
 This will apply the new limits.